floooh/fips/README.md

 ### Public Service Announcements

+- **27-Mar-2017**: the root path of the emscripten SDK has changed from emsdk\_portable to emsdk-portable, a fix has been committed, but you need to setup the emscripten SDK again (first, wipe the fips-sdks directory, then run './fips setup emscripten' again from a project directory)

 - **25-Feb-2017**: what happened in the last year:
   - python3 compatibility contributed by Levente Polyak (thanks!)
   - various Eclipse fixes contributed by Martin Gerhardy (thanks!)